analog-nico/serve-spa/README.md

 </html>
 ```

-If the visitor requests `http://localhost:3000/` this SPA need the `list.html` template to render.
+If the visitor requests `http://localhost:3000/` this SPA needs the `list.html` template to render.
 To skip the otherwise necessary AJAX call the template should be inlined.
 However, since other pushState urls don't need this template it should only be inlined if `http://localhost:3000/` is requested.
 This can be accomplished with the following addition to `index.htmlt`:

 ``` diff
     <body>